karp48ul3/cubesolver/README.md

 # rubikssolver

-This rubik's cube solver is a Rubik's Cube Solver that solves any valid colouring of a Rubik's Cube derrived from Herbert Kociemba two-phase algorithm https://github.com/muodov/kociemba
+This rubik's cube solver is a Rubik's Cube Solver that solves any valid colouring of a Rubik's Cube.
+It is derrived from Herbert Kociemba two-phase algorithm https://github.com/muodov/kociemba

 It constains one .cpp file rubikssolver.cpp and header files.